reannongray/SpaceExplorer/README.md

 Reset the view at any time with the reset button
 View detailed information in the info panel below the viewer

-Contributing
-Currently, this project is being actively developed.
-Please check back for contribution guidelines.
 Acknowledgments

 Planet textures and data courtesy of NASA